The early hours of Thursday, May 23, 1918, cling to your skin. Your body pushes against the heavy, muggy air as beads of sweat surface on your brow.

 That night, New Orleans went without an Axeman attack.

-The letter even inspired local jazz composer Joseph John Davilla to write the piece “The Mysterious Axeman’s Jazz (Don’t Scare Me Papa).”
-The sheet music cover depicts a frenzied and panic-stricken family playing jazz music in their home.
+The letter inspired local jazz composer Joseph John Davilla to write “The Mysterious Axeman’s Jazz (Don’t Scare Me Papa).”
+The sheet music cover depicts a frenzied and panic-stricken family playing jazz music.

-Although the letter sent New Orleans into an all-night jazz, drinking, and dancing frenzy, the authenticity of the letter has never been proven.
+Although the letter sent New Orleans into an all-night jazz, drinking, and dancing frenzy, its authenticity was never proven.
 Historians argue that the writing in the letter shows a sophistication that the actual Axeman likely didn’t possess.
-Some even believe that Davilla wrote the letter to attract sales for his Axeman inspired piece.
+Some even believe Davilla wrote the letter to attract sales for his Axeman-inspired piece.

 The Question of Who’s Next